ab25cq/ab25cq/README.md

 I'm interested in the user interface of UNIX terminals.
 At first I was making a console filer, but I fell in love with shells and made shells.
 After that, I thought that the interpreter of the original language had a better user interface than the shell, so I created the original language.

-Language
+Using languages

 C, C++

-Library
+Using libraries

-readline, pcre, ncurses, LLVM
+readline, pcre, ncurses, LLVM, libc

+Using tools

+gdb, valgrind, autoconf, make, shell script, ruby

 My Software